tintovarghesep/data_analysis/README.md

 # Data Analysis

-A repo for all the data analysis projects.
+A repo for all the data analysis projects in python.